semework/semework/README.md

 ![xgzg](images//current_figs_with_iris_data.png)

+## Please be patient and wait if you don't see all figures for the Iris data.
+Slowness is due to RF analysis.

 #### Kindly get started by playing with the sample data provided (famous Iris data) ([here](https://github.com/semework/semework/tree/main/assets) ), which you can upload when you first run the app.

 <p> </p>